KannonZenetism/zenetism-field-physics/lattice-mathematics/LM03-orientation-algebra-and-infinity-formalism.md

 (b) \( \mathcal{M} \to 0 \) — motion ceases, rendering the instability moot because no perturbation can propagate.

 Option (a) is structurally inadmissible within hypostatic expression.
 Therefore (b) obtains: permanent equilibrium requires cessation of motion.
-When motion ceases, expression collapses into completed potential — Localized Dissolution within the Mercy Fold.
+When motion ceases, expressed orientation dissolves — but essence persists within L₀.
+This is Localized Dissolution (Ø) within the Mercy Fold: the cessation of expressed motion, not the annihilation of being.

 ---